zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 Disgusting. "

 [APZ 208.3] (# apz208.3) {# apz208.3 .ref .apz} "Strictness on subconscious
 Will drive away.
-The subrahmachari of means to do sangha karma together It means that there is a discipline similar to that of Pratimokshadhi.
+The subrahmachari of means to do sangha kamma together It means that there is a discipline similar to that of Pratimokshadhi.
 Subrahmanya Removes congestion on.
 Is a thorn in the side of the savages Removes such a hard heart.
 Removes the thorns of the heart.
 Called Raga